Fox-ML-infrastructure/FoxML_Core/DOCS/02_reference/configuration/USAGE_EXAMPLES.md

 - Proper horizon conversion for leakage filtering
 - Supports formats: `"5m"`, `"15m"`, `"1h"`, `"1d"`, or integer minutes

+**Note:**
+- **Fixed mode** (`interval_detection.mode=fixed`): Use when interval is known.
+Skips auto-detection entirely, no warnings.
+- **Auto mode** (default): Auto-detects from timestamps with improved gap filtering.
+Large gaps (overnight/weekend) are automatically ignored.
+Warnings downgraded to INFO level when default is used correctly.
-**Note:** If `bar_interval` is not specified, the pipeline will auto-detect from timestamps, but may log warnings if detection is unclear.
+- If `bar_interval` is not specified, the pipeline will auto-detect from timestamps.
+With improved filtering, warnings are rare and only at INFO level.

 ---